gravitational/teleport-plugins/rfd/0002-custom-terraform-registry.md

 of the _release_ build, at least as long as Houston is expected to serve downloads of the Terraform provider.

-The release tarball(s) will be injected ibto the build by being downloaded from the staging bucket, based on the version tag supplied during the promotion process.
+The release tarball(s) will be injected into the build by being downloaded from the staging bucket, based on the version tag supplied during the promotion process.